junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2016-07-14 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5538.
 - 2016-07-14 — The previous question was ordered pursuant to the rule.
+- 2016-09-06 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 587.